Overo Extension

 Wireless configuration using a wpa_supplicant

 Alternativerly, the Wifi connection can be set up by using both wpa_supplicant and the native wifi setup.
 This has the advantage to be more robust against failure.
-In order to do that, the Wifi interface can be added to /etc/network/interface, this way:
+In order to do that, the Wifi interface can be added to /etc/network/interfaces, this way:

 auto wlan0 iface wlan0 inet static address 192.168.1.2 netmask 255.255.255.0 wpa-conf /path/to/wifi.conf #this should be replaced by the absolute location of wifi.conf